End to End

 success.
 Grant funders consider they will not pay for things a business is required to do by Law.

-To access the Match Funding a business must fit the following criteria:
+To access the Funding assistance businesses must fit the following criteria:

 i) The Business must have been formed and be based in the UK.